For Development HEAD DRAFTSearch (procedure/syntax/module):

 If parameterize form is at a tail position and all params are parameter objects , body is also evaluated at a tail position.
 (This is required by SRFI-226, though not required by R7RS).

 Note that R7RS and SRFI-226 requires param to be evaluated to a parameter.
 Gauche’s parameterize has been acceping dynamic states as well, but such usage is deprecated; you should use temporarily instead (see Dynamic states).
-In fact, Gauche checks if every param yields a parameter, at runtime, and if not, it switches to the legacy implementation which does not evaluate body at a tail position.
+To ease transition, Gauche 0.9.13 checks if every param yields a parameter, at runtime, and if not, it switches to the legacy implementation which does not evaluate body at a tail position.
+In future we remove this compatibility feature.
+If you want to check your code is compatible to the new spec, add (use srfi.226) to your code.

 Some examples: